 LOCAL CYCLING ROUTES

 I would like to thank Colin Carritt for organising a meeting to discuss local cycling routes which would improve routes in and around Woodstock. we all have to work together to get the maximum benefit.
 Two key routes were discussed one from Old Woodstock into the centre of town and to the school.
-The other route was to Hanborugh station making it as easy as possible for people to cycle to the staion.
+The other route was to Hanborough station making it as easy as possible for people to cycle to the station.

 YOUTH FUND